Sailor Moon season 1

-The first season of the Sailor Moon anime series was produced by Toei Animation and directed by Junichi Sato.
-It was broadcast from March 7, 1992 to February 27, 1993 on TV Asahi.
-This season adapts the first arc of the Sailor Moon manga series by Naoko Takeuchi, the "Dark Kingdom" arc.

-It follows the adventures of Usagi Tsukino and her friends.
-After the magical cat Luna reveals Usagi's true identity as the titular character, Usagi fights to protect the Earth from the Dark Kingdom, who previously destroyed the ancient Moon Kingdom.
+The first season of the Sailor Moon anime television series was produced by Toei Animation and directed by Junichi Sato.
+It contains a single story arc called "Dark Kingdom" (「ダーク・キングダム」, "Dāku Kingudamu"), which adapts the first 13 chapters of Naoko Takeuchi's Sailor Moon manga over 46 episodes, following the adventures of Usagi Tsukino and the Sailor Guardians.
+After the magical cat Luna reveals Usagi's true identity as the titular character, Usagi fights to protect the Earth from the Dark Kingdom, an entity which previously destroyed the ancient Moon Kingdom and has returned to steal the mythical Silver Crystal and life energy from humankind to resurrect their entity and overlord Queen Metalia.